pact-foundation/pact-workshop-go/README.md

 *Move on to [step 9](//github.com/pact-foundation/pact-workshop-go/tree/step9)*

-## Step 9 - Implement authorisation on the provider
+## Step 9 - Implement authorization on the provider

 Like most tokens, our bearer token is going to be dependent on the date/time it was generated.
 For the purposes of our API, it's rather crude: